Code-Institute-Submissions/TutorShip/README.md

 * "As a user I want to easily contact the tutor to organise booking."

+* "As a user I want to receive updates about the service."

 * "As a user and tutor I want to know the cost of the service."

 * "As a user and tutor I want to easily create my profile."